SankarPatnaik/prompt_template/README.md

 Tip: When a column does not apply, leave it blank rather than forcing placeholder text.
 This keeps exports clean and avoids confusing downstream users.

 ## Sample templates
 Use these examples as starting points.
 Replace the placeholder variables and metadata to match your organization’s needs.
+The same, production-ready templates are available inside `data/prompts.json` so they can be loaded directly by the Streamlit app without additional editing.

 ### NLP to SQL query prompt
 ```yaml